YoshKoz/ArcRaiders-AutoScrapper/README.md

 - `--no-profile` disable per-item timing logs (overrides saved scan configuration).
 - `--debug` / `--debug-ocr` save OCR debug images to `./ocr_debug`.
 - `--no-debug` disable OCR debug images (overrides saved scan configuration).

-## Contributing
-Black is the formatter for this codebase and should be used for all contributions.
-- Install: `python -m pip install black`
-- Format a file: `python -m black path/to/file.py`